|

 Zagreb Archbishop, energetically protested against ustasha

-persecutions of Serbs and Jews, as well as against government's attempts for
+persecutions of Serbs and Jews, as well as against government's

 forced conversion to Roman Catholicism" (written by experts from